 Then in the US Open final, she defeated Sabatini 6–3, 3–6, 6–1.

 Then in the Olympic Games in Seoul, she defeated Sabatini 6-3, 6-3 for the gold medal, and with this victory, she achieved “Golden Slam”.
-Till date no tennis player has achieved this feat.
+To date, no tennis player has achieved this feat.

 Steffi Graf was named the 1988 BBC Overseas Sports Personality of the Year.